troubbble/chargen/README.txt

-Starting work on a generic character generator to teach myself web development.
+Starting work on a generic character generator to learn some web development basics.